finbarrtimbers/finbarrtimbers.github.io/_drafts/2016-12-21-tuning-python-flask-performance.md

 The calls to `read` are coming largely from `get_user_info`, my function that returns the user's custom data from Stormpath.
 I'm going to try to have that call the user less.

+I now download the Stripe Plan object as a dictionary, and store it in `.pkl` format locally.
+I then read it in when necessary.
+This is effectively free (tests had it taking <0.0001s).
+In production, I'll move this to using a cache.
+I'll want to do the same thing in a few places:

+1. The `repositories` object
+2. The `issues_count` object

+I can look at using something like `memcache`.